johannschopplich/nuxt-api-party/docs/guide/openapi-types.md

 # OpenAPI Types

-If your API has an [OpenAPI](https://swagger.io/resources/open-api/) schema, `nuxt-api-party` can use it to generate types for you.
+If your API has an [OpenAPI](https://swagger.io/resources/open-api/) schema, Nuxt API Party can use it to generate types for you.
 These include path names, supported HTTP methods, request body, response body, query parameters, and headers.

 ::: info
 Usage of this feature requires [`openapi-typescript`](https://www.npmjs.com/package/openapi-typescript) to generate TypeScript definitions from your OpenAPI schema file.
-It is installed alongside `nuxt-api-party`.
+It is installed alongside Nuxt API Party.
 :::

 ## Schema Generation